villez/vswiki/README.md

 commitment to implement any of these, and the list is in more or less random order.

- * keeping up with Rails upgrades, at least within 4.x
+ * keeping up with Rails upgrades
  * implementing full text search, possibly with PostgreSQL, but investigate other alternatives
  * investigating possibilities for configuring other markup parsers
  * supporting image uploads, then any arbitrary files
  * investigating implementing the markup parser with a proper grammar